A JWST Transit of a Jupiter Analog: II. A Search for Exomoons: Trend Modeling

 The first problem we run into in attempting to use the above scheme is the high dimensionality of the problem.
 If we adopted the typical approach of a first-order polynomial for each exposure, we would thus have two free parameters per exposure.
 But inspection of each exposure trend revealed that such a simplistic trend does not suffice and thus $g(t)$ will require at least three parameters per exposure.
 Since we have six exposures, this equates to 18 trend parameters in total (i.e. $M \equiv \mathrm{dim}(\boldsymbol{\phi})=18$).
 With 14 astrophysical parameters to describe the planet+moon hypothesis (i.e. $N \equiv \mathrm{dim}(\boldsymbol{\theta})=14$), the high dimensionality poses a challenge to Bayesian inference efforts.

 A similar problem exists when fitting the much simpler \textit{Kepler} time series spanning a large number of transits.
 If each transit is assigned a unique flux offset term, the number of free parameters can quickly balloon.
-One solution, previously implemented in such cases (e.g. see \citealt{kundurthy:2011}), is to sample $\boldsymbol{\theta}$ and then at each such sample set the nuisance terms, $\boldsymbol{\phi}$, to be that which maximizes the likelihood.
+One solution, previously implemented in such cases (e.g. see \citealt{kundurthy:2011}), is to sample $\boldsymbol{\theta}$ and then at each such step set the nuisance parameters, $\boldsymbol{\phi}$, to be those which maximise the likelihood.
 This greatly reduces the dimensionality and still recovers the joint posterior of interest.
 This technique is sometimes called ``profile likelihood'' (PL) in the statistics community \citep{reid:2003,cousins:2024} and has recently been gaining traction in cosmology studies \citep{nygaard:2023,planck:2014,herold:2025}.
 A companion paper to this one pedagogically discusses our approach (Moynihan et al. 2025).

 Moynihan et al. (2025) demonstrate that if the nuisance model is linear (i.e. we can construct a linear design matrix) and the errors are approximately homoscedastic, then the pseudo-posterior, $\pdf_{PL}(\boldsymbol{\theta}|\mathbf{y})$, that results from a PL approach is equivalent to the true one, $\pdf(\boldsymbol{\theta}|\mathbf{y})$.
 Further, so too is the marginal likelihood.